 SUPPORT

-As always, there is a plethora of information on the internet on how to raise chickens and we recommend you do your research and locate a good source to guide you through.
-We kindly request that you do not contact us on how to raise your chickens.
+There is an abundance of information about how to raise chickens or ducks online, so we advise you to conduct your homework and choose a reliable source to lead you through.
+We respectfully ask that you not ask us for guidance on how to take care of your hatchlings.